islet-project/islet/examples/app-provisioning/README.md

 # App provisioning on islet instruction

+Islet project implements an application provisioning mechanism that provides a generic way to install applications from a registry.
+It uses docker containers (OCI) as application image format – this way, Islet can benefit from the existing infrastructure & standards for creating and shipping applications.

+The process of provisioning is handled by a realm daemon which is responsible for decrypting and mounting storage for applications as well as installing and running them.
+The storage is created by stacking 2 filesystems using OverlayFS so that the application can modify arbitrary files and directories - changes will be stored at the “Data.raw” disk, but the application image disk “Image.raw” will be untouched, containing only original binaries.
+Additionally, to provide confidentiality to the applications, design employs sealing key derivation mechanism similar to the one described in Open Profile for DICE specification.
+It is a layered approach, where each layer is responsible for deriving its own keys and preparing key material for the next layer - so that the lower layer keys depend on all upper ones.
+The storage encryption keys depend on both: the application identity and also on the hardware trust anchor taken from HES.
+Since key derivation is based on objects identity (not full data hash), this mechanism allows for easy application & firmware update, without breaking access to data stored in persistent storage.

+# Demo instruction

 All repositories here are to be cloned to some one common directory that is referenced here as `$ROOT`.